 Find a calm place and sit, in solitude, feel and enjoy the peacefulness around you.
 You’ll enjoy it more if you are in natural surroundings, with greenery and birds chirping all around.
 Breathe, deep, deep, and deeper.
 Till you feel that it’s the only thing you’re doing, and it’s all that matters now.

 Start feeling every part of your body inch by inch.
 Increase your awareness of what sensations are you feeling, so that you could sense what anxiety does to your body when you’re into it.

 Summon your anxious self in front of you (the calm you).
 Assess what triggers your anxiety and the effects it leaves on you, both physically and emotionally.
 Tell yourself that anxiety is an emotion and you are not anxious, it’s just what you feel at that moment.
 And if you’re able to calm yourself then you can control your emotions, hence your anxiety.

 Hence meditation will help you be mindful which will help you understand and acknowledge your emotions and deal with them more effectively.
 Explore your emotions and feelings, understand them, know the causes, triggers, and consequences.
-It’s better to recognize them that draining yourself fighting those feelings.
+It’s better to recognize them than draining yourself fighting those feelings.

 These are general first aid remedies you could apply to reduce your anxiety, may it be anxiety at work, in a social situation, or in your personal space.
 But when you see that things get severe, then I’d recommend you see a psychotherapist.

 In addition to what’s already being discussed, when you’re at work it might be different.
-In professional environment it may not be feasible to carry out the above mentioned procedures, at least not all of them.
+In a professional environment, it may not be feasible to carry out the above-mentioned procedures, at least not all of them.